 Watches and Warnings

-- Listen to a battery-operated radio or television for hurricane reports.
+Listen to a National Oceanic and Atmospheric Administration (NOAA) Weather Radio, a portable battery-powered radio (or television), or a smart phone for updated emergency information of watches issued in your area.
 Hurricanes can change direction, speed and intensity very suddenly, so stay updated.

-- Check your Disaster Supplies List and get any missing items if possible.
+Disaster Supplies Kit and get any missing items if possible.

 - Fill your car’s gas tank.